 Can Some Probiotics Cause Weight Gain?
 Here’s Why

-On the flip side, some probiotics can cause you to gain weight.
-Everything done correctly and in moderation is bound to yield good results, and so do probiotics.
-Note that probiotics are not created the same and therefore benefit your body differently.
+Some probiotics can cause you to gain weight.
+When everything is done correctly and in moderation, good results can generally be achieved, but probiotics are not created the same and therefore, they benefit your body differently.

 The advantage you reap from them is influenced by factors such as your diet and lifestyle.
-Additionally, randomly taking too many probiotics and hoping to shed off some pounds will likely not work.
-As a matter of fact, you need to know the kind of probiotic strain to take.
+In addition, randomly consuming too many probiotics and hoping to shed some pounds will most likely not work.
+As a matter of fact, you need to know which kind of probiotic strain to take.

-For example, one strain of Lactobacillus Gasseri may help limit weight gain, and another strain may promote weight gain (23).
-You also need to know how often to take it and what kind of diet to complement it with.
-You see, it can get pretty overwhelming.
+For example, one strain of Lactobacillus gasseri may help limit weight gain, while another strain may promote weight gain (23).
+You also need to know how often to take it and what kind of diet to pair it with.
+So as you can see, it can get pretty overwhelming.

-That said, here are answers to your question ‘can taking probiotics cause weight gain?’
+That being said, here are answers to the question: “can taking probiotics cause weight gain?”

 The Delivery System Of The Probiotics

 Drinking probiotic yogurt or kombucha is one way of getting your dose of probiotics.
-You may also obtain your serving of probiotics from foods such as buttermilk, fermented pickles, tempeh, and miso soup.
+You may also get them from foods such as buttermilk, fermented pickles, tempeh, and miso soup.

-However, sometimes, you may need to take them in supplement form.
-These are usually in the form of capsules.
-Now, the form of delivery is just as crucial as the probiotic it contains since these bacteria need a secure carrier to help them reach the gut intact.
+However, you may sometimes need to take them in supplement form.
+These are generally in the form of capsules.
+The form of delivery is just as important as the probiotic it contains as these bacteria need a secure carrier to help them reach the gut intact.

-Therefore, the capsules need to be able to withstand the saliva in the mouth and not dissolve.
-If this capsule starts disintegrating in your mouth, it is improbable that it will survive the stomach acids (15).
-Sadly, the probiotics within may not reach their intended destination, stimulate digestion and increase your metabolism.
+Therefore, the capsules must be able to withstand saliva in the mouth and not dissolve.
+If this capsule starts to disintegrate in your mouth, it is unlikely that it will survive the stomach acids (16).
+Sadly, the probiotics may then not reach their intended destination, stimulate digestion, or increase your metabolism.

-Are you wondering why you are gaining weight despite faithfully taking your probiotics supplements instead of losing them?
-Well, check the form of delivery.
-You may be squashing off these bacteria in your mouth before they even get a chance to go down your gut.
+Are you wondering why you are gaining weight despite faithfully taking your probiotic supplements?
+You should check the form of delivery.
+You may be squashing the bacteria in your mouth before they even get a chance to go down to your gut.

-It’s even worse when you continue taking in more calories, with the blessed assurance that your probiotics will work their magic, yet you haven’t given them a chance to.
+It’s even worse if you continue taking in more calories in the belief that your probiotics will work their magic, but they haven’t had a chance to.

 Commercial Probiotics Drinks And Foods May Be Loaded With Sugar

-You may want to reconsider that kombucha drink from the store as it may be the reason why your weight loss journey is longer than you expected.
+You may want to reconsider that kombucha drink from the store as this may be the reason why your weight loss journey is taking longer than expected.
 Here’s why.
-Commercial probiotic beverages and food, unfortunately, may be loaded with unhealthy sugars.
-And you know, taking too much sugar is a no-no in your weight loss journey (28).

 You Are Taking Probiotic Strains That Promote Obesity

 Yes, that’s right.
 You may be actively consuming a probiotic strain that promotes weight gain while expecting it to help you lose weight.
 Some strains of probiotics encourage obesity.
-One such strain is the Lactobacillus Acidophilus which may alter the bacteria in the gut to promote cellular growth (4).
+One such strain is Lactobacillus Acidophilus, which may alter the bacteria in the gut to promote cellular growth (5).

-Have you ever wondered how livestock and even poultry are fattened up within the shortest time possible?
+Have you ever wondered how livestock and poultry are fattened up in the shortest time possible?
 These animals are given a form of this bacteria to help fatten them up.
-When buying probiotic drinks and foods, especially commercial ones, carefully read the labels and ingredients.
+When you buy probiotic drinks and foods, particularly commercial ones, make sure to read the labels and ingredients carefully.

-Some of the best probiotics for weight loss might contain Lactobacillus Gasseri (4).
-Lactobacillus gasserithems are termed thermogenic, meaning they can generate heat in the body to metabolize fat.
-So, if you need to get rid of fats under your arms, this may be the probiotic to choose (9).
+Some of the best probiotics for weight loss may contain Lactobacillus gasseri (5).
+Lactobacillus gasserithems are thermogenic, which means they can generate heat in the body to metabolize fat.
+So, if you need to get rid of fats under your arms, this may be the probiotic to choose (10).

-However, much scientific research still needs to be done to fully understand all of the different probiotic strains and exactly how they each affect human health.
-When in doubt about what strains to take, consider simply adding some fermented foods to your diet which have been consumed by humans for thousands of years, and don’t get too bogged down in the details.
+When in doubt about what strains to take, you should consider simply adding some fermented foods to your diet that have been consumed by humans for thousands of years and don’t get too bogged down by the details.

 Potency Of The Probiotic

-On the other hand, probiotics with weak potency usually don’t make it far.
-For probiotic supplements, the capsule is not the only one supposed to be strong enough.
-The bacteria within needs to be potent enough as well.
-If the strain contained isn’t strong enough, it may not even survive storage.
-There is a high chance that you are ingesting dead probiotic strains.
+The bacteria also needs to be potent enough.
+If the strain isn’t strong enough, it may not even survive storage.
+In his case, there is a high chance that you are ingesting dead probiotic strains.

 Storage also influences the state of these bacteria.
-Probiotic drinks such as yogurts need refrigeration as some stains need cold temperatures to survive.
-However, this is usually short-lived.
-Transporting these products removes them from an ideal environment, further slimming the probiotic strain’s chances of survival.
+Probiotic drinks such as yogurts require refrigeration as some stains need cold temperatures to survive.
+However, this is generally short-lived.
+Transporting these products removes them from their ideal environment, further reducing the probiotic strain’s chances of survival.

-Often you get yourself buying a product labeled ‘contains healthy probiotics’ when it really contains dead strains of this bacteria.
-You end up consuming sugary drinks with no beneficial ingredients.
-The result of this could be weight gain.
+You may find a product labeled ‘contains healthy probiotics’ when it really contains dead strains of this bacteria.
+You will then end up consuming sugary drinks with no beneficial ingredients.
+This could result in weight gain.

 Failure To Complement With A Healthy Diet

-Additionally, to increase the effectiveness of probiotics, consider those with added natural ingredients.
+In addition, in order to increase the effectiveness of probiotics, you should consider those with added natural ingredients.
 A great example of a natural addition is turmeric.
-When used correctly, turmeric may help enhance your metabolism and help you lose weight (31).
-If your belly fat is too stubborn, consider taking turmeric-based probiotics.
+When it is used correctly, turmeric can help enhance your metabolism and help you lose weight (33).
+If your belly fat is too stubborn, you should consider taking turmeric-based probiotics.

 Other Possible Side Effects Of Probiotics

-Too much of anything is dangerous, and this includes probiotics.
-Even though they promise weight loss and other health benefits, probiotics need to be taken in moderation.
-You will not lose weight faster by drinking several bottles of yogurt at a go.
-What you will get is a bloated stomach.
+Too much of anything can be dangerous, and this includes probiotics.
+Although they promise weight loss and other health benefits, probiotics need to be taken in moderation.
+You will not lose weight faster by drinking several bottles of yogurt at once – this will only give you a bloated stomach.

 Do you know what will happen to your body and your digestive system if you take too many probiotics?

-Below is a list of the possible side effects of taking too much probiotics.
+Below is a list of the potential side effects of taking too many probiotics:

 Your tummy will not appreciate too many probiotics.
-Sooner or later, you could start experiencing issues such as bloating (21).
+Sooner or later, you could start to experience issues such as bloating (21).
 There is nothing as uncomfortable as having excess gas in your digestive tract.
-Alongside excess gas in your abdomen, your stomach will feel swollen and tight.
+In addition to excess gas in your abdomen, your stomach will feel swollen and tight.

-Also, you will find yourself passing gas more often.
-It is normal to pass gas.
-As bacteria digest food in your mouth, gas is released.
-As a matter of fact, the average person passes gas 13 to 21 times per day (11).
-Taking an excess of probiotic supplements increases gas production, which consequently causes bloating and gas.
+You will also find yourself passing gas more regularly.
+It is normal to pass gas and as bacteria digest food in your mouth, gas is released.
+As a matter of fact, the average person passes gas 13 to 21 times per day (12).
+However, taking an excess of probiotic supplements increases gas production, which consequently causes bloating and gas.

-Amines work on exciting the central nervous system by regulating the increase and decrease of blood flow to this area.
-People who are sensitive to amine and take a lot of probiotics are likely to experience symptoms such as headaches and migraines (6,5).
+Amines excite the central nervous system by regulating the increase and decrease of blood flow to this area.
+People who are sensitive to amine and take a lot of probiotics are likely to experience symptoms such as headaches and migraines (6, 7).

-Taking probiotic foods and taking probiotic supplements may sometimes cause different reactions.
-If you notice a slight headache coming in after taking some probiotic foods, consider switching to supplements instead.
+Taking probiotic foods and probiotic supplements may sometimes cause different reactions.
+If you notice a slight headache after consuming probiotic foods, you may want to consider switching to supplements instead.

 Increased Histamine Levels

 Consuming too many probiotics can increase histamine levels in your body.
-This is because some of the bacterial strains used in probiotic supplements can stimulate histamine production inside your digestive tract ( 14, 13).
+This is because some of the bacterial strains that are used in probiotic supplements can stimulate histamine production inside your digestive tract (15, 16).

 This is also accompanied by symptoms such as swelling and redness.
-You may start experiencing allergy symptoms such as itchy, watery eyes and a running nose.
+You may start to experience allergy symptoms such as itchy, watery eyes and a running nose.

 Risk Of Adverse Reactions

-If you’re allergic and intolerant to many foods, then it’s wise to read the labels of any probiotic supplements you buy carefully.
-Some of these supplements may contain common allergens such as dairy, soy, and eggs.
-Such supplements should be avoided by anyone with allergies since they may trigger allergic reactions (1, 10).
+If you’re allergic and intolerant to many foods, then it’s wise to read the labels of any probiotic supplements carefully before you buy them.

-In the same vein, if you are allergic to yeast, consider taking bacteria-based probiotics instead of yeast-based ones (18).
+Similarly, if you’re allergic to yeast, consider taking bacteria-based probiotics instead of yeast-based ones (19).

-You aren’t lucky either if you are lactose intolerant.
-For one, lactose is one of the ingredients in these supplements (30).
-You may increase bloating and flatulence if you take lactose-containing probiotics.
+Lactose is one of the ingredients in these supplements (32), so if you’re lactose intolerant, you may become bloated or flatulent if you take lactose-containing probiotics.
 Therefore, it’s best to choose lactose-free options instead.

-What’s more, some probiotic supplements contain prebiotics.
+Furthermore, some probiotic supplements contain prebiotics.
 These are simple plant fibers that the bacteria use as food, but you cannot digest them.
-The most common prebiotic is lactulose (17).
-When a supplement contains both a prebiotic and a probiotic, it is referred to as a synbiotic (16).
+The most common prebiotic is lactulose (18).
+When a supplement contains both a prebiotic and a probiotic, it is referred to as a synbiotic (17).